ANSH-RIYAL/grocer-ease-chatbot/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+For support, please open an issue in the GitHub repository or contact the maintainers.

+## Acknowledgments

+- FastAPI for the web framework
+- MongoDB for the database
+- Google's Gemini for AI capabilities
+- All contributors and users of the project